Vishalsingh9305/React-Assignment3/Readme.md

 - **css**
 - **js**
 ### Usage
--**Add Movie**: Click on "Add Movie" button to add a new movie.
+- **Add Movie**: Click on "Add Movie" button to add a new movie.
 Fill out the form and click "Submit".
--**Edit Movie**: Click on "Edit" button next to a movie to modify its details.
+- **Edit Movie**: Click on "Edit" button next to a movie to modify its details.
--**Delete Movie**: Click on "Delete" button to remove a movie from the list.
+- **Delete Movie**: Click on "Delete" button to remove a movie from the list.